rclark1212/xyzreader/README.md

 - The db queries very inneficient (not using query - instead walking the database).
 Could be improved.
 This though exists from original code and with small number of records, not really an issue.
 - A blurred image background might be better for the background when on large format devices on detail view (see above).
+- And there is still a intermittent issue with scrolling to the proper area of the recycler view when the main activity has been killed and the user has paged through the detail view to bring them to a view which was not on original recycler view screen (i.e. open the first item detail, page to the last item, rotate screen, go back).
+You get an animation but often the animation will not go back to the proper recycler view element.
+Testing google apps, they also have this problem though.
+See below for more.

 ## Note on a troublesome area of the code